Master of Emergency Nursing

 Further course information

 The Master of Emergency Nursing may be completed over three semesters full-time or five semesters part-time.
 The course consists of 60 credit points (cp), including core units of study (48cp) and a capstone (12cp).
 In the first year, students complete 48cp of core units of study, which include four specialty-specific units for the emergency nursing courses.
-Students will undertake a work-based project or a thesis as a capstone experience (12cp) and will study part-time in the final semester of their candidature.
-Students wishing to undertake the capstone (thesis) will be required to substitute NURS5071 with a research unit offered by the University.
-Following academic consultation, students may also be permitted to substitute NURS5071 with a unit of study relevant to this course, offered by the University.
+Students will undertake a work-based project or a research project as a capstone experience (12cp) and will study part-time in the final semester of their candidature.
+Following academic consultation, students wishing to undertake the Capstone (Research) may substitute NURS5071 with a research unit offered by the University.

 A capstone experience comprises one or more units of study designed by the faculty to provide students with an opportunity to draw together the learning that has taken place during the award, synthesise this with their prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.
-For the Master of Emergency Nursing all students either complete a work-based project or thesis as a capstone experience.
-The independent work required to develop the thesis is under the guidance of a supervisor.
+For the Master of Emergency Nursing all students either complete a work-based project or research project as a capstone experience.
+The independent work required to develop the research thesis is under the guidance of a supervisor.of a supervisor.

 Course outcomes and further study